 On July 1, 2017, the Company entered into a lease agreement for its Reno office for five years, expiring June 30, 2022.
 Pursuant to this lease, the Company is obligated to pay basic rent of US \$1,308 and operating costs, including electricity and related taxes, on a monthly basis.
 The basic rent commitment will increase to US \$1,347 per month for the second year, US \$1,388 in the third year, US \$1,430 in the fourth year and US \$1,472 in the last year.

 14. SHARE CAPITAL AND RESERVES

 (a) Authorized share capital

-As at March 31, 2020 and December 31, 2019, the authorized share capital of the Company is an unlimited number of common shares without par value.
+The authorized share capital of the Company is an unlimited number of common shares without par value.